This page provides information on V-Ray Proxy objects.

-Convert children (sub-items) – When enabled, the children of the selected meshes will also be converted to a V-Ray Proxy.
+Convert children (sub-items) – When enabled, the children of the selected meshes are also converted to a V-Ray Proxy.

-Overwrite existing files – When enabled, V-Ray will automatically overwrite any existing vrmesh files.
+Overwrite existing files – When enabled, V-Ray automatically overwrites any existing vrmesh files.

-Ignore hidden items – When enabled, items that are not visible for rendering will not be stored in the vrmesh file.
-Objects that have animated visibility will only be exported for the frames in which they are visible.
+Ignore hidden items – When enabled, items that are not visible for rendering are not stored in the vrmesh file.
+Objects that have animated visibility are only exported for the frames in which they are visible.

-Export part tags – When enabled, polygon part tags will be exported as part of the vrmesh file.
+Export part tags – When enabled, polygon part tags are exported as part of the vrmesh file.
 Use this if you are using some of the part tags of exported items for masking in the shader tree.
-Note: Checking this will generate much more material IDs (compared to using 3ds Max) and material slots (compared to using Maya) and will make assigning materials to the V-Ray Proxy harder in these applications.

-Export selection set tags – When enabled, polygon selection set tags will be exported as part of the vrmesh file.
+Export selection set tags – When enabled, polygon selection set tags are exported as part of the vrmesh file.
 Use this if you are using some of the selection set tags of exported items for masking in the shader tree.
-Note: Checking this will generate much more material IDs (compared to using 3ds Max) and material slots (compared to using Maya) and will make assigning materials to the V-Ray Proxy harder in these applications.

 Export Animation – Exports the animation of the mesh to a .vrmesh file.
-Note: When exporting each mesh to a separate file, only the vertex animation will be included in the file.
-Any animations that are part of the transformations of the original mesh will be left there unless the Include transform option is enabled.
+When exporting each mesh to a separate file, only the vertex animation is included in the file.
+Any animations that are part of the transformations of the original mesh are left there unless the Include transform option is enabled.

 No – Animation is not exported.

-Animation without velocity – Selecting this option will export just the animation without information about the velocity of objects due to transformations of the mesh.
+Animation without velocity – Selecting this option exports the animation without information about the velocity of objects due to transformations of the mesh.

-Velocity start offset – Specifies the beginning of the range for which velocity information will be exported.
+Velocity start offset – Specifies the beginning of the range for which velocity information is exported.

-Velocity end offset – Specifies the end of the range for which velocity information will be exported.
+Velocity end offset – Specifies the end of the range for which velocity information is exported.

-Animation range – Specifies a range for the animation of the proxy that is going to be exported.
+Animation range – Specifies a range for the animation of the proxy that is exported.

-Scene range – The entire animation range will be exported to the .vrmesh file.
+Scene range – The entire animation range is exported to the .vrmesh file.

-Current Range – The current playback range will be exported to the .vrmesh file.
+Current Range – The current playback range is exported to the .vrmesh file.

-Specify Range – Specifies exactly which frames are going to be exported by setting values for the Start frame and End frame parameters.
+Specify Range – Specifies exactly which frames are exported by setting values for the Start frame and End frame parameters.

-Sub-division cage as preview – When enabled, the sub-division cage of each item will be used for the preview voxel of the vrmesh file for that item.
-Otherwise, the preview voxel will be a random subset of the triangles of the item.
+Sub-division cage as preview – When enabled, the sub-division cage of each item is used for the preview voxel of the vrmesh file for that item.
+Otherwise, the preview voxel is a random subset of the triangles of the item.

-Ratio of faces in preview – A percentage of the triangles of the original mesh that are going to be used as a preview of the vrmesh file.
+Ratio of faces in preview – A percentage of the triangles of the original mesh that are used as a preview of the vrmesh file.

-One voxel per item – When enabled, each item will be stored in a separate voxel in the vrmesh file.
-This generally tends to make rendering faster if there is enough RAM, however it causes V-Ray to load the entire mesh at once which may slow down the rendering if the dynamic memory limit is close to being reached.
-If you intend to use the V-Ray proxy as a geometry cache for characters or other relatively small objects, turning this option on will improve performance.
+One voxel per item – When enabled, each item is stored in a separate voxel in the vrmesh file.
+This makes rendering faster if there is enough RAM, however, it causes V-Ray to load the entire mesh at once, which may slow down the rendering if the dynamic memory limit is close to being reached.
+If you intend to use the V-Ray proxy as a geometry cache for characters or other relatively small objects, turning this option on improves performance.

 Faces per voxel – When One voxel per item is not enabled, this option determines the maximum number of triangles to store in each vrmesh voxel.
 Increase this value for big meshes.

-Auto create V-Ray proxy items – This option will create proxy objects for the exported meshes.
-The proxies will have the correct transformations and materials derived from the original objects.
-If Separate vrmesh file for each item is selected as the Export type, the transformations of the original meshes will be used.
-The original objects will be deleted using any export type with the Auto create V-Ray proxy items option enabled.
-The transformations are baked within the proxy vertices if Single vrmesh file Export type or Separate vrmesh file for each item Export type with the Include transform option enabled is used.
+Auto create V-Ray proxy items – This option creates proxy objects for the exported meshes.
+The proxies have the correct transformations and materials derived from the original objects.
+If Separate vrmesh file for each item is selected as the Export type, the transformations of the original meshes are used.
+The original objects are deleted using any export type with the Auto create V-Ray proxy items option enabled.
+The transformations are baked within the proxy vertices if Single vrmesh file Export type or Separate vrmesh file for each item Export type with the enabled Include transform option is used.
 Only the Separate vrmesh file for each item with Include transform disabled applies the transformation to the result proxy object as to an item in the scene.